torebutlin/cued_datalogger/docs/DEVELOPER_NOTES.md

 This menu contains options for importing and exporting data.

-#### Addons menu

-Not implemented yet.

-This menu contains any additional addons that are installed.

 ### 4.4 Collapsible Tabs
 The collapsible left and right widgets mentioned in 4.2 is a custom class **CollapsingSideTabWidget** that subclasses **QSplitter**.